License management

 Synchronization for KOTS-based installation

-GitGuardian could update some information on your license.
-For example, we can change the expiration date, modify the number of seats, etc. In this case, you will need to update the license in the application.
+GitGuardian may update some information on your license, such as changing the expiration date, modifying the number of seats, etc.

 For Airgap Installation, GitGuardian teams will send you the information to upload a new license in the Admin console.

-After synchronizing the license, deploy the updated configuration to your instance.
+Once the license has been updated (automatically for non-air gap environments), deploy the updated configuration to your instance.

 Synchronization for Helm-based installation

-Get the release name and the version currently installed with helm ls:
+To find the release name and the version currently installed, use helm ls

 helm ls